-Sohrabuddin Encounter: Details of 30 Witnesses Who Turned Hostile
+Sohrabuddin Case: Details of 30 Witnesses Who Turned Hostile

 On 23 November 2005, Sohrabuddin Sheikh and his wife Kausar Bi were travelling by bus from Hyderabad to Sangli in Mahrashtra.
 While on the way, the Gujarat Anti-Terrorism Squad (ATS) stopped the bus and abducted the couple.
 Three days later, on 26 November, Sohrabuddin was shot dead in what the police called an encounter, but it was later found to be fake by the investigators.